-The programme addresses the application of engineering principles of software and systems development, including design methodologies, business process, and service modelling and re-engineering, operation principles, and maintenance and quality assurance approach.
+The programme addresses the application of engineering principles of software and systems development, including design methodologies, business process and service modelling and re-engineering, operation principles, and maintenance and quality assurance approaches.

-Digital transformation in this context refers to the change associated with the application of the software engineering body of knowledge for the transformation and modernisation of digital assets of the business and industry domains.
+Digital transformation in this context refers to the change associated with the application of the software engineering body of knowledge to the transformation and modernisation of digital assets of business and industry.

-You can specialise in one of the two areas - Software Engineering or Digital Transformation
+You can specialise in one of two areas: Software Engineering or Digital Transformation

-The Software Engineering specialisation builds upon the Bachelor's Programme in Software Engineering and aims at developing professional skills in this discipline as well as providing opportunities for students to engage in and develop research abilities.
+The Software Engineering specialisation builds upon the Bachelor's Programme in Software Engineering and aims to develop professional skills in this discipline and provide opportunities for students to engage in and develop research abilities.

 From a practical point of view, this specialisation prepares students for specialist roles or project and team leader positions.

-The Digital Transformation specialisation aims at building software and service design and redesign, business process re-engineering and digitalisation expertise for modern businesses, and industry workflow digitalisation.
+The Digital Transformation specialisation aims to build software and service design and redesign, business process re-engineering and digitalisation expertise for modern businesses, and industry workflow digitalisation.

-This specialisation offers a fresh start also for those who do not have a Bachelor's degree in computer science or related disciplines (IT/IS or Software Engineering) and aims at developing professional skills in this discipline as well as providing opportunities for the students to engage in research and develop their research abilities.
+This specialisation offers a fresh start to those who have previously studied 24 ECTS credits or more in computer science or related disciplines (IT/IS or software engineering) but do not have a Bachelor's degree in that domain.
+The specialisation aims to develop professional skills in this discipline and to provide opportunities for the students to engage in research and develop their research abilities.

 Intended learning outcomes

-After having completed the Master's programme you will have a solid foundation in software engineering.
+After graduation, you will have a solid foundation in software engineering.

-You will be able to describe and apply computer science, software engineering knowledge, best practices, and standards appropriate to engineering complex software systems.
+You will be able to describe and apply computer science, software engineering knowledge, best practices, and standards appropriate for engineering complex software systems.
 You will be able to:

-- Analyse a problem and identify and elicit functional, non-functional and sustainability requirements appropriate to its solution.
+- analyse a problem and identify and elicit functional, non-functional and sustainability requirements appropriate for its solution;

 Graduates of the Software Engineering specialisation will be able to:

-- Apply software engineering best practices and standards for software development and the evolution of diverse types of software systems.
+- apply software engineering best practices and standards to software development and the evolution of diverse types of software systems.

 Graduates of the Digital Transformation specialisation will be able to:

-- Analyse and develop digital business models and value creation practices through re-engineering of processes and services.
+- analyse and develop digital business models and value creation practices through the re-engineering of processes and services;

 Degree structure and studies